vacp2p/roadmap/content/qa/waku/2025q1-waku-go-bindings-testing.md

 #### Description
-Create a test automation framework for the `waku-go-bindings` package.
+Create a test automation framework for the `waku-go-bindings-testing` package.
 The framework should support running and interacting with multiple nodes, with the capability to scale testing to match the approach used in `waku-interop-tests`.
 It should also be adaptable to future testing needs.